Linux Password Fail Delay (Login/Sudo/SU/SSH)

 2 to 4 seconds depending on user account |

-produce the expected 3 second delay, sudo
+While login and su produce the expected 3 second delay, sudo and

-appear to have a mind of their own and have a delay that is clearly
+ssh appear to have a mind of their own and have a delay that is clearly

 less than 3 seconds (I'd say it is just over 2 seconds long).

-a non-root user account produces a 2 second delay, ssh localhost
+a non-root user account produces a 2 second delay, ssh localhost from the

-root account produces a 3 second delay, ssh bogus@localhost
+root account produces a 3 second delay, ssh bogus@localhost from the root

 account produces sometimes a 4 second delay and sometimes a 2 second delay.